Crypteq/BC7MOD/README.md

 # BC7MOD
 Trainer for Grand Theft Auto San Andreas

-This is the decompiled source code of the latest -not released- BC7MOD (version 5).
+This is BC7MOD version 5, a beta was released in august of 2013.
-Unfortunately the original source code with all the comments and segement explanation was lost, therefore a decompiled version is available.
+The active development of this mod was stopped in 2013.

-The code is somewhat buggy and crashes can randomly occur.
+*The code is somewhat buggy and crashes can randomly occur.*

-===Plugins===
+## Plugins

-Requirements:
+**Requirements**
 - IniFiles.cleo
 	Used for reading and writing to ini files.
 - GxtHook.cleo
 	Used for displaying text using the GXT file in the CLEO_TEXT directory.
-Optional:
+**Optional**
 - BC7ModExtra.cleo
 	Addition to the BC7MOD which fix the well known mouse bug on Windows Vista and above and and toggable option to skip the intro movies.
-Unfortunately the source code is also lost, however the use of this plugin is optional.
+Unfortunately the source code is lost, however the use of this plugin is optional.

 IniFiles.cleo and GxtHook.cleo can be found in the CLEO SDK.
 BC7ModExtra.cleo is included, but does not have to be used.

-===Contents===
+## Contents
 - bc7mod.txt
   CLEO_TEXT
 	- BC7MOD.fxt